orihash/group48_DIC_Ex3/README.txt

-client.py - contains code base for posting the images to the server (can post one image or a folder of images) `run client.py --help for more` requirement.txt - file with libraries needed to run the program Dockerfile - file with specifications to build a docker container object-detection-SMALL - directory that holds 4 images for testing purposes
+client.py - contains code base for posting the images to the server (can post one image or a folder of images) `run client.py --help for more` requirement.txt - file with libraries needed to run the program Dockerfile - file with specifications to build a docker container

 # Part 1